This article demonstrates the identification of explicit content (sexual, adult, spoofy, or violent) using Google Cloud Vision.

 Executing the journey

-Save the changes of the journey and click the Start Journey button.
+Save the changes of the journey and click the Save & Start button.
 You'll be taken to the History tab automatically.
 Click on the record that just got created.
 In the Steps section, click on the Google Cloud Vision action bar to expand and check the Output block to check the analysis received from Google Cloud Vision:

 The image content has been successfully checked and verified for the presence of any kind of explicit content.